duowu/to-do-tutorial/01-no-abstraction.md

 ## Create a route to partially update an item

-* The user can update an item, but the POST route requires the user to specify all of the desired attributes.
+* The user can update an item, but the POST route which we created requires the user to specify all of the desired attributes.
 It really replaces the entire item with data supplied from the user.
 * Let's create a route which allows the user to only partially update a item in the database by its unique identifier using the HTTP PATCH method.
 * As with the PUT route, the user should supply the unique identifier as part  of the route.
 * As with the PUT route, we expect the user to submit a JSON encoded string as part of the payload of the request.
 However, this time, all of the properties are optional and only those specified will be updated.